How to Use an Empathy Map

 If you're thinking about them in relation to your work, then think about their experience as they approach your work.
 If you're thinking about them as a stakeholder, you need think about their life holistically.
 What are they seeing?
 Saying?
 Answer all six questions on the map in as much detail as you can imagine.

 In our example, we're likely thinking about your friend's life in general.
-Thinking back to Jose, in his typical day, he sees his family and the floor of the hospital he works on bustling with other hospital staff and sick patients; he hears his mom asking him to help her fix something that's broken in her house, his kids saying they missed him while he worked his 12 hour shifts, and his patients thanking him for taking good care of them; etc.
+Thinking back to Curtis, in his typical day, he sees his family and the floor of the hospital he works on bustling with other hospital staff and sick patients; he hears his mom asking him to help her fix something that's broken in her house, his kids saying they missed him while he worked his 12 hour shifts, and his patients thanking him for taking good care of them; etc.

 - After you’ve filled out your Empathy Map, list three things that person wants or needs, and three obstacles to those needs.